Ian Watson is a brewer who can see flavour.

 Ian’s synaesthesia takes many forms, but the one that really piqued my interest in his case was that he’s a brewer who sees colours in smells and tastes.

-“Music has lots of colour to it,” says Ian.
+“Music has lots of colour to it,” he says.
 “Flavour does too.”

 When Ian smells or tastes a beer,* he sees a colour – or “the concept of a colour” – and he also gets a sensation of light.